 This flat-earther reaction pattern has dogged other innovative writers who stretched the form like William S. Burroughs, Kurt Vonnegut, and Kathy Acker.
 Burroughs scandalized the literary world with "Naked Lunch", which was held up in courts for years as being too obscene to publish.
 When he wrote a sci-fi trilogy -"The Ticket That Exploded", "The Soft Machine", "The Nova Express"- using his cut-up method, he overloaded everyone's volt.
 Vonnegut's "Slaughterhouse 5" (1969) got notoriety as much for its pinball narrative as for its anti-war message.
 And Acker hit academia like punk rock with her spritzer of social taboos, positive sexuality, and narrative anarchy in books like "Pussy, King of the Pirates" (1996).

 A still photograph is one story but a collage is another.
 In fact it is many stories, all subjective to the viewer.
-Like these books, the approach is used on film in Fellini's "8 1/2", Lynch's "Mulholland Drive", Nolan's "Memento", and TV's "LOST".
+Like these books, the approach is used on film in Fellini's 8 1/2, Nolan's Memento, Lynch's inland Empire, and TV's "LOST", "Mr. Robot", and "Legion".

 STARSTRUCK has always been in the same space with those writers, telling layered and startling stories; it is its true strength, but is often held against it as a weakness.
 Since the beginning it has been rotely termed as "esoteric" whenever someone doesn't get it.
 That limitation is simply theirs.
 Basically, STARSTRUCK believes that you are smart, that you want to have fun, and that these can happen at the same time.